RULEBOOK

 -

-Entering a closed pit while avoiding a caution.
+Entering a closed pit while avoiding an accident.
 This will be subject to review on a case by case basis.

 -